 First, you have to let your dog accept grooming before you can groom your dog.

-Before your dog allows you to groom him/her and accept grooming, you have to be able to touch and handle any part of its body without a struggle.
+Before your dog allows you to groom him/her and accept grooming, you have to touch and handle any part of its body without a struggle.

 If your dog has a matted coat, it is better to leave it to the professionals.
-If you remove the mats by force, your dog begins to hate being groomed by you.
+If you remove the mats by force, your dog hates being groomed by you.

 Dog grooming is not just for the summer!
 Grooming during winter is just as important and should not be overlooked.
 Certain breeds need to be…

 Watch on YouTube We want to make sure that your pet has a great experience with our pet grooming services, so be sure to check…

 Have you noticed your dog compulsively scratching his ears or shaking his head?
 This could be a sign of an ear infection.
 We commonly seen…